MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

-# KumuluzEE Migrations sample using Liquibase
+# KumuluzEE migrations with Liquibase

-> Build a simple REST service that uses Liquibase for database migrations.
+> Create a simple REST service that uses Liquibase for database migrations.

-The aim of this sample is to demonstrate the usage of KumuluzEE Migrations using Liquibase.
+The goal of this sample is to demonstrate the use of KumuluzEE Migrations with Liquibase.
-The tutorial guides you through the development of migrations at application startup and shows you how migrations can be achieved while application is already running.
+The tutorial will walk you through developing migrations at application startup and show you how to perform migrations while the application is already running.
 Required knowledge: basic familiarity with JPA, CDI and basic concepts of REST and JSON.

 ## Requirements

-In order to run this example you will need the following:
+To run this sample, you will need the following:

-1. Java 8 (or newer), you can use any implementation:
+1. Java 11 (or newer), you can use any implementation:
-    * If you have installed Java, you can check the version by typing the following in command line:
+    * If you have Java installed, you can check the version by typing the following in a command line:
     ```bash
     java -version
     ```
 2. Maven 3.2.1 (or newer):
-    * If you have installed Maven, you can check the version by typing the following in a command line:
+    * If you have Maven installed, you can check the version by typing the following in a command line:
     ```bash
     mvn -version
     ```
 3. Git:
-    * If you have installed Git, you can check the version by typing the following in a command line:
+    * If you have Git installed, you can check the version by typing the following in a command line:
     ```bash
     git --version
     ```

 ## Prerequisites

-In order to run this sample you will have to setup a local PostgreSQL database:
+To run this sample, you need to set up a local PostgreSQL database:

 + **database host:** localhost:5432
 + **database name:** customers
 + **user:** postgres
 + **password:** postgres

+The required tables will be created automatically when you run the sample.

-You can run the database inside docker:
+You can run the database in a Docker:
 ```
 docker run -d --name books-db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -p 5432:5432 postgres:latest
 ```

-The required tables will be created automatically upon running the sample.

 ## Usage

-The example uses maven to build and run the microservice.
+The sample uses Maven to build and run the microservice.

-1. Build the sample using maven:
+1. Build the sample using Maven:
     ```bash
     cd kumuluzee-migrations-liquibase
     mvn clean package
     ```
-2. Start local PostgreSQL DB:
+2. Start the local PostgreSQL DB:
     ```bash
     docker run -d --name postgres -e POSTGRES_DB=books -e POSTGRES_PASSWORD=postgres -p 5432:5432 postgres:latest
     ```